-In the United States, the Occupational Safety and Health Administration, or OSHA, sets certain standards in order to ensure a workplace is safe.
+In the United States, the Occupational Safety and Health Administration, or OSHA, sets certain standards to ensure a workplace is safe.
 Some of those requirements pertain to products used by both consumers and businesses.
-In order to make sure users stay safe, electrical products must be certified by a Nationally Recognized Testing Laboratory or NRTL.
+To make sure users stay safe, electrical products must be certified by a Nationally Recognized Testing Laboratory or NRTL.
 UL, or Underwriter Laboratories, and Electrical Testing Laboratories, or ETL, are two labs in the NRTL program that test to make sure products are safe for use.
 Read on to learn everything you need to know about ETL vs UL labels.

 What is ETL Listed?